18:20

 Right?

-You're actually communicating,
+You're actually communicating.

-You're basically acknowledging that,
+You're basically giving yourself like acknowledging that,

 Hey,